5l1v3r1/nodules/README.md

 Nodule automatically saves the standard output and standard error of running nodules.
 These logs are saved to a `log/` subdirectory of every nodule.
 If you specify the `--logstreams` argument to `nodule add`, you can choose which file descriptors are logged.
 To log both streams, use `--logstreams stderr,stdout` (the default).
 For just one, use `--logstreams stdout`, for example.
 If you would like *no* log files, use `--logstreams ''`.
 Note that log files are only created if the nodule actually *outputs* something.
 Since all logs are saved indefinitely, it is recommended that the nodules you provide only output to `stderr` when an error occurs, and use `stdout` for everything else.

-## Output Streaming!
+### Output Streaming!

 This is by **far** the coolest feature of nodule.
 Let's suppose you are running a web server which logs errors to `stderr`.
 Simple enough, just use `--logstreams stderr` to save these to a file so you can look at them later.
 But now suppose you want to, on occasion, see a live log of page requests to the server.
-You would, in this case, make your server log page requests to `stdeout`.
+You would, in this case, make your server log page requests to `stdout`.
 But wait, it wouldn't be appropriate to save `stdout` to a regular log file, because the file would quickly grow and you'd have to `cat` it every time you want to view the log.

 Nodule provides a really simple solution to this.
 In the case above, you should only log your `stderr` stream to a file, as dictated.
 Then, whenever you want to view a live feed of the process's `stdout`, run this:

     nodule stream password 8000 noduleName 2>/dev/null

-This will log the `stdout` from the nodule named `noduleName`.
+This will pipe the `stdout` from the nodule named `noduleName` to your terminal window.
 If you want to view both `stderr` and `stdout`, remove the `2>/dev/null`.
 The `nodule stream` command harmlessly taps into the process's output streams.
 This will not interfere with normal file logging, and multiple log streams can be open at once to the same process.
 Internally, `nodule` uses WebSockets to do this.
+After running `nodule stream`, you can press Control+C to tap out of the stream.
+The command will exit on its own if the nodule process is terminated.

 # Using with Apache